Gaboxadol: Hypnotic effects

 Gaboxadol has been assessed in clinical studies at doses ranging from 10 to 160 mg.
 It was studied in clinical trials for treatment of insomnia specifically at doses of 5 to 20 mg.
 The drug's effects at a dose of 10 mg were anecdotally described by Povl Krogsgaard-Larsen as similar to having drunk two or three beers.
 It was found to be limitedly effective for improving sleep at doses of 5 and 10 mg, but was more effective at doses of 15 to 20 mg.
 Higher doses for insomnia were precluded by a narrow therapeutic index and high rates of psychiatric adverse effects at such doses.

 Gaboxadol has been found to decrease sleep onset latency, increase sleep duration, increase slow wave sleep (SWS) and slow wave activity (SWA), preserve sleep architecture, not affect REM sleep, and improve subjective sleep quality and daytime functioning.
 The drug was found to allow people to fall asleep and stay asleep whilst exposed to continuous recorded stream of road traffic noise, a model of transient insomnia.
-Gaboxadol's hypnotic effects have been found to be stronger in women than in men.
-On the other hand, SWS decreases with age, especially in men, and gaboxadol was found to substantially compensate for the reduction in SWS in elderly men.
+SWS decreases with age, especially in men, and gaboxadol was found to substantially compensate for the reduction in SWS in elderly men.
 The drug was also studied in experimental sleep restriction and was found to increase SWS and improve daytime functioning, for instance symptoms of sleepiness and fatigue, despite equal total sleep durations.

+Gaboxadol's hypnotic and other effects have been found to be much stronger in women than in men.
+As circulating gaboxadol levels are only slightly higher in women than in men, this is likely to be due to sex differences in GABA_{A} receptor function rather than body weight differences.
+The greater effects of gaboxadol in women than men may specifically be due to different levels of sex hormones and/or of progesterone-derived neurosteroids like allopregnanolone.
+These neurosteroids are GABA_{A} receptor positive allosteric modulators, including of gaboxadol-sensitive δ subunit-containing GABA_{A} receptors, and may interact synergistically with gaboxadol.

 There was no tolerance to the hypnotic effects of gaboxadol after 5 days of repeated administration in animals.
 Similarly, it maintained effectiveness in short-term clinical studies in humans.
-However, gaboxadol was subsequently found to be initially effective in improving sleep in insomnia but to not maintain its benefits after 1 month.
+However, gaboxadol was subsequently found to be initially effective in improving sleep in insomnia but showed reduced effectiveness after 1 month.
 In addition, gaboxadol showed mixed effectiveness at the assessed doses of 10 to 15 mg in two large 3-month clinical trials for insomnia.

 The effects of gaboxadol on sleep differ from those of widely used GABA_{A} receptor positive allosteric modulators like benzodiazepines and Z drugs, which have been found to disrupt rather than enhance SWS and SWA despite improving sleep onset and duration.
 In addition, unlike such agents, gaboxadol caused no rebound insomnia on discontinuation and produced no next-day residual symptoms.
 While dissimilar from GABA_{A} receptor positive allosteric modulators, the effects of gaboxadol on sleep are similar to those of the related GABA_{A} receptor agonist muscimol and of the GABA reuptake inhibitor tiagabine.